-Though I don’t typically recommend foods with this many carbohydrates (a quarter cup contains 30 g), it’s a good substitute for rice, pasta, potatoes—and stuffing.
+Though I don’t typically recommend foods with this many carbohydrates (a quarter cup contains 30 g), it’s a good substitute for rice, pasta, potatoes—and for making quinoa stuffing.

 Here is R.E.’s quinoa stuffing recipe, which she kindly agreed to share, in case you’d like to try it. — JW